-It’s impossible for someone to grow if there no rooms for growth.
-If it’s been five long years and everyday feels pointlessly the same, then start questioning your existence in that company.
+Someone can’t grow if there no rooms for growth.
+If it’s been five long years and every day feels pointlessly the same, then start questioning your existence in that company.
 This is a straightforward sign that you are not evolving very quickly – or worse – you’re not going to evolve at all.

 You tell your boss about it but when you speak about your career growth and development, as well as your burnouts, he or she only pretends to listen but does not do anything about it.
 Perhaps, he/she can’t even articulate a clear path of your growth within the company.